 Did you know that screening is the most common form of prospect identification conducted these days?
 As Helen Brown and Jen Filla mention in their book, Prospect Research for Fundraisers, whether you’re starting a campaign, building a professional fundraising program, trying to get to know your database better, or want to get in the habit of evaluating your donor database on a more regular basis, if wealth or prospect screening is available to you, this is likely where you will start.

 When it comes to screening though, one size doesn’t fit all.
 Organizations differ dramatically in their fundraising department size, number of dedicated researchers, budget, fundraising focus, and cause.
 An ideal prospect for one organization may have a very small likelihood of giving to another.
-This is why it is so important to customize your prospect screening according to your team and your strategy.
-What good is a screen if you don’t know how the results were derived and if the rating system used to score the prospects has nothing to do with your fundraising strategy?
+This is why it is so important to customize your prospect screening according to your nonprofit organization and its strategy.
+What good is a wealth screen if you don’t know how the results were derived and if the rating system used to score the prospects has nothing to do with your fundraising strategy?
 It would be like paying to go on a vacation where someone else chooses the location, schedule, and sets a budget five times yours.

 Before we get too far along, let’s talk about the difference between prospect screening and wealth screening.
 Whereas wealth screening tends to focus solely on wealth or capacity to give, prospect screening includes ratings on the individual’s propensity or inclination to give and affinity to give, in addition to their capacity to give.
 Wealth screening usually only considers assets (properties are the most common), whereas prospect screening takes into account an individual’s capacity (wealth), along with their connection to your cause and inclination to give.
 This is where screening can provide real value.
 Knowing a prospect’s propensity and affinity provide further context to the wealth component.